starwit-trainings/csharp-basics/02-language-intro/Readme.md

 ### Tasks
 * Run program with various inputs
-* extend program
+* Making decisions with pre-defined values is boring, let's extend program
-    * if statement:
-        * let the user input a number (hint: you have to use `Convert.ToInt32(..)` to get the user input as int)
+    * At the beginning, let the user input a number (hint: you have to use `Convert.ToInt32(..)` to get the user input as int)
+    * Use that number for example if/for/while/switch
     * run a for loop as many times as user's age
     * run a while loop as many times as user's age
     * comment politely on user's age
     * check if user's name is in a list of names (choose 3) and give a special output for your choosen names and a generic output for any other name.
 Implement this task with a switch block
     * C# also offers an [else-if construct](https://www.w3schools.com/cs/cs_conditions_elseif.php).
 Implement last task with else-if.
-Which version do like better and why?
+Which version do you like better and why?
 * in loops sometimes, execution needs to be skipped or stopped.
 C# offers [break/continue](https://www.w3schools.com/cs/cs_break.php) statement for this task.
     * Write a for loop that runs till 100 and breaks, if entered age is reached.
     * Write a while loop that skips when reaching entered age

+* Bonus Challenge: Let's build a guess a number program.
+Define a number and let a user guess this number until, the correct one is entered.
+On every attempt, user shall get feedback, if choosen number is larger or smaller than the correct number.

 ## 03 - Operators
 Calculating results is another important building block, to write software.
 How to work with operators is thus the topic of this example.